Katya Henry Flaunts Curvy Booty In Thong Swimsuit On Instagram

 I can still remember when I started in the fitness world that cellulite, body fat % and curves were scrutinized by eeveryyonnne!
 I am so damn glad that I have broken what society perceived as perfection and taught them what’s really up!???????? – If you are one of my #WBKgirls than you are part of this movement as well!
 You don’t care what anyone thinks of how you look, you LOVE your body just the way it is, you train to feel GOOD, you eat to NOURISH your body, you CELEBRATE life at every opportunity! – All my clients that are finishing off the current THICC challenge are proof of this.
 I am such a proud training mommmm ????????I am so excited to take on the next PEACH PLEASE challenge with you girls again, and welcome new #WBKgirls to the fam! – LINK IN BIO!
 We are starting on the 30th of March!

-Katya’s many adoring fans took to the comments section with their compliments on the popular post that has garnered over 109,000 likes in the first hour since going live.
+Katya’s many adoring fans took to the comments section with their compliments on the popular post, which has garnered over 109,000 likes in the first hour since going live.

 “You’re the only IG fitness model I follow so you better feel SPECIAL,” joked an admirer.